Delaware Marijuana Laws

 Certification Renewal

-What Rules Must Marijuana Patient Follow in DE?
+What Rules Must Marijuana Patients Follow in DE?

 - Growing your own marijuana plants is STRICTLY forbidden as per Delaware medical marijuana laws.
 Any and all medical cannabis you intend to use needs to be purchased from a state-approved dispensary.